 Never say never, but I hope not.
 I honestly don’t think so, because even with all of the team size changes, the whole three-up three-count aspect has stayed the same since the 2004 Olympic Games.
 I think that has been really working well and the FIG hasn’t wanted to adjust that, and when you take the teams down to only three gymnasts, that doesn’t work at all because it’s no longer about any kind of strategy regarding who to put up…it’s just like, okay, there are three all-arounders on every single team and they’re all doing all four events so, bam, done.
 You don’t even need national team coaches or coordinators because it’s like…there are zero decisions to be made after initially picking the team.
-So unless they also changed the format to two-up two-count, which I highly doubt they won’t because then it’s literally a second all-around competition, then I don’t think the team size will dip below four either.
+So unless they also changed the format to two-up two-count, which I highly doubt they would because then it’s literally a second all-around competition, then I don’t think the team size will dip below four either.
 There’s also the fact that we have a new president and based on his desires for the federation, it doesn’t seem like changing team sizes every five seconds is a priority for him whereas Bruno Grandi was all about that, so hopefully he’ll leave it alone.

 What value do you think a quad twist would have for women on floor?

 Based on how the layout twists climb in the rankings (a double is a C, 2½ is a D, triple is an E, and 3½ is an F), I’d guess a quad would most likely be a G. But at the same time, given that literally no one competes a 3½, having it rated the same as a double layout — which dozens of gymnasts compete — makes no sense.
 I would up a 3½ to a G and have a quad be worth an H.

 Could it be possible that all three Olympic alternates make it to worlds this year?
 Has that ever happened before?